NuGet/docs.microsoft.com-nuget/docs/Guides/api/query-for-all-published-packages.md

 If you are interested in downloading the .nupkg's for packages found in the catalog, you can use the [package content resource](../../api/package-base-address-resource.md).
-However, note that there is a short delay between when a package is found in catalog and when it is available in the package content resource.
+However, note that there is a short delay between when a package is found in catalog and when it's available in the package content resource.
 Therefore, if you encounter `404 Not Found` when attempting to download a .nupkg for a package that you found in the catalog, simply retry a short time later.
 Fixing this delay is tracked by GitHub issue [NuGet/NuGetGallery#3455](https://github.com/NuGet/NuGetGallery/issues/3455).